The New Pearl Harbor

 group desired to rapidly take place.

-The book was included in the official selection of 99 books made available to all members of the 9/11 Commission and was found on Osama Bin Laden's bookshelf during the raid.
+The book was included in the official selection of 99 books made available to all members of 9/11 Commission and was found on Osama bin Laden's bookshelf during the raid.

 Content

 In the book, Griffin presents pieces of evidence and arguments which he believes support a conclusion that the George W. Bush administration was complicit in the September 11, 2001, attacks, and therefore constituted a false flag incident.

-The foreword was written by Richard A. Falk, Professor emeritus at Princeton University.
+The foreword was written by Richard A. Falk, professor emeritus at Princeton University.

 Part One of the book looks at the events of 9/11, discussing each Flight in turn and also the behavior of President George W. Bush and his Secret Service protection.
 Part Two examines 9/11 in a wider context, in the form of four "disturbing questions":